What Do Uninhabitable Living Conditions for a Tenant Look Like?

 Financial implications

 Uninhabitable conditions can lead to financial loss for both tenants and landlords.
 For tenants, living in such conditions might necessitate unexpected moving expenses or medical bills.
+Court costs can also be a financial implication for tenants and landlords involved in legal disputes over uninhabitable conditions.

 For landlords, ignoring these issues can result in costly repairs down the line, decreased property value, and difficulty in retaining or attracting tenants.
 Early recognition and maintenance prevent the escalation of damage, preserving the property’s value and avoiding significant repair costs.